-Not trying to conceive right now, but definitely have babies on your bucket list?
-Learn the benefits of taking prenatals before even trying to get pregnant.
+Not trying to conceive right now, but wanting to increase your chances of getting pregnant?
+Learn the benefits of taking prenatals before trying to get pregnant.

 Prenatal nutrition has a significant impact on your overall pregnancy and health outcomes for both you and your baby.
-A prenatal vitamin is a dietary supplement that includes all the key ingredients you need to enhance your health.
+A prenatal vitamin is a dietary supplement that includes the key ingredients and essential vitamins you need to enhance your health.
 So, if you're starting to get the slightest case of baby fever, it's time to evaluate your diet and pre-pregnancy routine.

 Although studies do not support consuming prenatal vitamins for long periods of time when not intending to get pregnant, there is clear benefit to starting prior to actively TTC and of course before pregnancy.
-These benefits include:
+These benefits include [1-3]:

 - Reduced nausea and vomiting when prenatal vitamins started before pregnancy

 It's also clear how big of an impact pregnancy has on a woman's body.
 The baby is in need of key nutrients just as much as the mother.
 When a pregnant woman is not fueled up on all the nutrients needed, she may experience symptoms such as exhaustion.
 So, taking care of your body first with a prenatal supplement and essential vitamins is important for both you and the baby and encourages a healthy pregnancy.

 Male Prenatal Vitamins